MartinPacker/filterCSV/README.md

 In the case where no action is expected you can code anything you like for the second parameter.
 A useful suggestion would be to code `.` for it.

+You can get some basic help by invoking filterCSV with no parameters.
+That help points to this README and the project on GitHub.

 ### Specifiers

 Specifiers are used to specify which nodes to operate on and can be in one of the following forms.